Joe Fortunato (long snapper): Professional career

 On March 24, 2021, he was signed by the Green Bay Packers, and was released during training camp on August 5, 2021.

-Denver Broncos

 On October 12, 2022, Fortunato was signed to the Denver Broncos' practice squad, but was released three days later.

-Arizona Cardinals

 Fortunato signed a reserve/future contract with the Arizona Cardinals on January 11, 2023.
 On June 6, Fortunato was released by the Cardinals after the team re–signed Aaron Brewer.